 5. Try out an eye-catching pattern.

 If your bathroom is small, investing in a bold floor tile is a great way to break up the monotony without overpowering the rest of the space.
 And did you notice how Shea from Studio McGee used the striped shower curtain to play off the linear quality of the shiplap walls?

 6. Introduce tranquil tones.

-A pop of color, like black wall mount fixtures, can go a long way in a monochrome bathroom.
-In this spa-like sanctuary, designed by the team over at The Stables, the soothing light wood of a floating vanity reinforces the serene vibe.
+A pop of color, such as black wall-mounted faucets, can go a long way in a monochrome bathroom.
+In this spa-like sanctuary, designed by the team over at The Stables, the soothing light wood finish of the floating vanity reinforces the serene vibe.

 The last thing you want is for your design to fall flat.
 Create a multidimensional wow factor with a mix of tiles.
 In this white bathroom idea, subway and hexagonal tile are an absolutely dazzling duo.

 Clean and minimal but far from austere, this bathroom belonging to interior designer Kristin Dion highlights an array of warm textures.
-From the hexagonal brick flooring, to the shiplap walls, distressed wood vanity, and lush foliage, this white bathroom idea is far from boring.
+From the hexagonal terra cotta flooring to the shiplap walls, distressed wood vanity, and lush foliage, this white bathroom idea is far from boring.

 9. Switch out the hardware and fixtures.